polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

 // The rest of your endpoint's code here ...
 ```

-## How to generate fine tuning training data
+## How to generate fine tuning prompts

- I will provide you with some example Hyperlambda code.
+ I will provide you with some Hyperlambda code.
 Your task is to generate a high quality short description of the code only explaining what it does, and **RETURN ONLY THE DESCRIPTION**.
-Respond with a **SHORT** description, maximum 1 paragraph describing the code.
+Respond with a **SHORT** description.
 This description will be used as prompt when fine tuning gpt-41-mini.
 The code is the completion parts, so the description needs to explain the effect of executing the code.

  **IMPORTANT** - RETURN **ONLY** THE HYPERLAMBDA DESCRIPTION.
 DO NOT RETURN ANYTHING ELSE, BESIDES THE DESCRIPTION.
 DO NOT RETURN ``` CHARACTERS!
 ONLY USE INFORMATION TAKEN FROM YOUR CONTEXT, DO NOT MAKE UP FACTS!